 A portion of the drop in transactions in late 2008 is due to the timing of the September 2008 toll increase; traffic typically immediately drops after a toll increase before slowly rising.
-The 2008-2009 economic recession also impacted employment and traffic volumes during this time; while employment levels rebounded to pre-2008 levels by 2014, traffic volumes did not exceed pre-2008 levels until 2016.
+The 2008-2009 economic recession also impacted employment and traffic volumes during this time; while employment levels rebounded to pre-2008 levels by 2014, traffic volumes did not exceed pre-2008 levels until 2016 and have continued to increase.